Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Walking Through the East Side of Rates on day sixteen on the Central Route of the Camino PortuguésWalking Through the East Side of Rates

-There is a donativo albergue in Rates, as the small blue sign below signifies; the Albergue de Peregrinos de São Pedro de Rates.
-I did not take a photo of the albergue, but it is steps from the sign here, where the Camino turns to the right, following the sign.
+There is a donativo albergue in Rates, the Albergue de Peregrinos de São Pedro de Rates, just past the first town cross.
 There are 50 places here in four rooms, so if you need to stop for the night, most likely you will have a bed.
 The albergue lies at 13.4 kilometers into the day

-There is also the Casa de Mattos (+351 919 822 398) a few steps off the Camino, just to the left of these signs, above, a "turismo rural."
-Also, right at this juncture is the Casa Anabela (+351 919 578 642) and if you were to stay left here at the signs, then take your first right, then the next right, you would come to the Casa da Vila, in ½ kilometer, and north of the Romanesque church.
+There is also the Casa de Mattos (+351 919 822 398) a few steps off the Camino, just to the left of the first town cross, a "turismo rural."
+Also, right at this juncture with the first town cross is the Casa Anabela (+351 919 578 642).
+Finally, if you were to walk left at the first town cross, then take your first right, then the next right, you would come to the Casa da Vila, after ½ kilometer, and north of the Romanesque church.
 This turismo rural gets rave reviews on AirBnB.

-There are several cafés near here, including the Restaurante Regional O Peregrino, right along the Way.
-Immediately to the north of the albergue is a grocery store across from the town church.
+There are several cafés near here, including the Restaurante Regional O Peregrino and the D'Volta, right along the Way, close to the albergue.
+Immediately to the north of the albergue is a grocery store across from the Capela de Sto.
+Antonio, built in 1692!
 The Camino walks you between the two.

-Farther on in Rates, at this cross the Camino goes to the right.
+Farther on in Rates, at this second town cross the Camino goes to the right.

-Right Turn at Cross in Rates, Portugal on day sixteen on the Central Route of the Camino PortuguésRight Turn at Cross in Rates, Day Sixteen on the Central Route of the Portuguese Way
+Right Turn at Cross in Rates, Portugal on day sixteen on the Central Route of the Camino PortuguésRight Turn at Second Cross in Rates

 Leaving Rates on the Dirt CM1129-3 on day sixteen on the Central Route of the Portuguese WayMagnus, Magdalena and Matt Leaving Rates on the Dirt CM1129-3